ndevlin/LiveRayMarching/README.md

 I feel that the project went well overall.
 I was able to implement all of the features I set out to, and a few additional ones as well.

 The Depth Of Field feature turned out to be a lot more challenging to implement than I had expected since I had to add a whole Post Processing framework to my project.
 In order to make it work, I added an additional render pass.
 The original ray-marched scene is first rendered and stored to a texture using a Frame Buffer.
 Depth information is stored to to the alpha channel since all elements in the scene are opaque.
 Since the first render pass renders everything on a single-pixel basis, each pixel doesn't have any information about it's neighboring pixels.
 The second pass allows access to the whole image.
-The second shader reads from the texture to sample neighboring pixels to accomplish a guassian blur.
-This is interpolated accoring to the depth information stored in the depth channel between a fully blurry image and an un-blurred image.
+The second shader reads from the texture to sample neighboring pixels to accomplish a Gaussian blur.
+This is interpolated according to the depth information stored in the depth channel between a fully blurry image and an un-blurred image.

 The other features were more straightforward to implement, but still had some interesting challenges of their own.
 The ambient occlusion, subsurface scattering, and reflection functionality each had some hurdles and some elements that needed to be tweaked in order to get them looking nice.